Common White Violet

 Violet family (Violaceae)

-Range & Habitat: The Common White Violet is fairly common in the southern half of Illinois, but in the northern half of the state it is uncommon or absent (see Distribution Map).
-Habitats include moist to mesic deciduous woodlands, riverbanks in wooded areas, woodland borders, moist meadows, and ditches.
+Range & Habitat: The native Striped White Violet is fairly common in the southern half of Illinois, but in the northern half of the state it is uncommon or absent (see Distribution Map).
+Habitats include moist to mesic deciduous woodlands, banks of rivers and streams in shaded areas, open woodlands, woodland borders, moist meadows, shrubby hedges, and ditches.
+This violet is found in both high quality natural areas and more degraded sites that have a history of minor to moderate disturbance.

-Comments: This attractive violet should be cultivated more often – it is not a difficult species.
-There are several Viola spp.
-(Violets) in Illinois that produce white flowers.
-The Common White Violet belongs to a group of violets that produce their leaves and flowers from stems – other violets produce their flowers and leaves directly from their root system in the ground.
-The Common White Violet produces unusually large stipules at the base of its leaves (up to 1" long); the margins of these stipules have abundant fringe-like teeth (see the lower photograph).
-This latter characteristic separates this species from other white-flowered violets in Illinois.
-The species Viola canadensis (Canada Violet) produces white flowers from stems, but its stipules are quite small and they lack conspicuous teeth along the margins.
-A form of the Common Blue Violet, Viola pratincola alba, produces white flowers, but this is a stemless violet.
+Comments: Striped White Violet (Viola striata) is a rather tall and attractive species that blooms later than most violets (Viola spp.).
+It also has a longer than average period of bloom than most violets because its flowers are produced as the stems become longer.
+There are several species of violets in Illinois that produce white flowers.
+The Striped White Violet belongs to a group of violets in which the leaves and flowers are produced from stems – the other violets belong to a group in which their flowers and leaves are produced directly from their root systems.
+The Striped White Violet has unusually large stipules (up to 1" long) at the bases of its petioles; the margins of these stipules have abundant fringe-like teeth.
+These two characteristics separate this species from other white-flowered violets in Illinois.
+A similar species, the Canada Violet (Viola canadensis), produces white flowers from stems, but its stipules are quite small and they lack conspicuous teeth along their margins.
+A form of the Common Blue Violet (Viola pratincola alba) also produces white flowers, but this is a stemless violet.
 Other common names for Viola striata are Cream Violet and Pale Violet.

 Return